 Again, Chewy is a bit cheaper for the exact same product.

-We know what you’re thinking, though: what about when you factor in shipping costs?
+We know what you’re thinking, though: do they offer free shipping and if not, what about when you factor in shipping costs?

 Both services offer free shipping on orders over $49, so it’s a wash there.